thinks/fast-marching-method/README.md

 ## Design
 The FMM implementation in this repository is in a [single header file](https://github.com/thinks/fast-marching-method/blob/master/include/thinks/fastMarchingMethod.hpp).
 This makes it very easy to add as a dependency to existing projects.
 Further, the code has no external dependencies other than the standard C++ libraries.
 All interfaces use standard types, such as `std::array` and `std::vector`.
 As mentioned earlier robustness and correctness have been prioritized over speed.
 The code contains a fairly large number of `assert` statements, making it easier to debug when the `NDEBUG` preprocessor variable is not defined.
 However, the code runs very slowly in debug mode so test data set sizes might need to be adjusted accordingly.

 Besides the FMM implmentation, a some tests are provided in this repository in the [test folder](https://github.com/thinks/fast-marching-method/tree/master/test).
 The test code is of course not required to use the implementation, but demonstrates the correctness of the implementation.
 Also, if changes are made in a cloned repository extending the tests to cover new features or bug fixes becomes possible.
-Feel free to make a pull request with any type of improvements!
-Testing and verification of correctness are discussed in more detail below.
+If you do find any improvements feel free to make a pull request!
+An example file running the tests is included [here](https://github.com/thinks/fast-marching-method/blob/master/test/main.cpp) together with a very simple [CMake project](https://github.com/thinks/fast-marching-method/blob/master/test/CMakeLists.txt).
+The results of the testing that has currently been performed are discussed below.

 ## Usage
+The easiest way to see how to use the FMM distance functions in this repository is to have a look at the accompanying tests in [this](https://github.com/thinks/fast-marching-method/blob/master/test/include/thinks/testFastMarchingMethod.hpp) header file.

 ## Testing and Verification
 ![hello world](https://github.com/thinks/fast-marching-method/blob/master/test/img/unsigned_grad_mag_float.png?raw=true "grad mag")